pgosar/CyberNvim/README.md

 ```

 Once done, Install any language servers, linters, etc. using `:MasonInstall`
 and/or `:LspInstall`.
-Use `:CyberUpdate` to update all language
+Use `:CyberUpdate` to update the distribution, including all
-servers, plugins, treesitter parsers, etc. at once.
-Run `:checkhealth` to find
-any common issues with the installation.
+plugins and parsers.
+Run `:checkhealth` to find any common issues with the installation.

 Your personal configuration is housed in `user/user_config.lua`.
 Use `example_user_config.lua`
 as a guide to writing your own configuration.
 As an initial quickstart, I recommend